+Although the system state remained jointly fully observable, there was not a joint reward function in our formulation to build a decentralized approach.
+Instead, there has been selected a self-interested perspective, similar to the existing interactive literature.
+However, the method needs further works to create a generalized belief state regarding some beliefs including agents' parameters as well as the environmental parameters to build either decentralized or interactive schemes depending on the situation.
+It might be done utilizing a meta-learning \cite{Briegel3} or other optimal solutions with respect to the amounts of forgetting factors, etc. in the specific problems.
+As might be expected, other works can be done considering centralized and decentralized approaches including sharing clips, sharing rewards or sharing policies, etc. among some cooperating agents such as multi-agent grid-world tasks mentioned in \cite{tantann} or tiger toy problem \cite{Nair,Nair2}.

+Moreover, there could be an interesting quantum consideration too.
+This is because some clips in the networks belong to different agents that can be spatially separate from the other clips, which require the notion of remote entanglement in the quantum context.
+Similarly, there are some approximate branches in literature such as distributed quantum computation and quantum game theory \cite{Buhrmanh,Perseguersk,Meyer,Miakkisz,Psiotrowlski,fFlitney,saiff}.

-Nevertheless, In my opinion, PS model and its partially observable method can be considered widely in psychology or behavioural economics too.
-Owing to the existence of the difference between the fictitious memory clips of $\textcircled{\textit{s}}$, $\textcircled{\textit{a}}$ with their actual counterparts ($s, \, a$), on the other hand, PS is a compelling context for understanding the various decision-making processes among artificial people in a certain condition via different perceptions on a specific situation.
-For example, merging some memory clips in some compositional memory may be applied to build an abstract clip network which can form a creative thinking or an illusion that is related to one type of personality as "openness to new experiences" in the five-factor model which we want to consider as another study.
+Nonetheless, in my opinion, the PS model and its partially observable method can be considered widely in psychology or behavioural economics too.
+Owing to an assumptive difference between the fictitious memory clips of $\textcircled{\textit{s}}$, $\textcircled{\textit{a}}$ and their actual counterparts ($s, \, a$), the approach might be a compelling context for understanding the various decision-making processes among artificial people in a certain condition via different perceptions of a specific situation.
+For example, merging some memory clips in some compositional memory may be applied to build an abstract clip network which can be related to a creative thinking or an illusion related to one type of personality as "openness to new experiences" \cite{AAntinori} in the five-factor model, which we might consider as another study.

 Further, the partially observable PS might be utilized in psychology by itself.
-Because a projector may not be just an exterior interpreter, but it can also be considered as an interior brain structure of a given agent.
-For instance, a brain can have some projections from the childhood, and as a result, it affects on the perception of a given situation and thereby it affects on the performance or the decision-making.
-Consequently, an internal projection as a part of the whole other technical methods might make some subconscious notion in the individuals or even different cultures in the societies via some more general interior-exterior projectors.
+Because a projector may not be just an exterior interpreter; instead, it can be considered as an interior brain structure of a given agent.
+For instance, a brain can have some projections from the childhood; as a result, it touches on the perception of a given situation and therefore, affects the performance or the decision-making processes.
+Consequently, an internal projection as a part might bring about some subconscious notion among individuals or even different cultures among societies via some more general interior-exterior projectors.